one-among-us/data/people/Acheron/page.en.md

 Acheron was also knowledgeable in technology.
-She uploaded two notable videos: one is unboxing the BearPi-HM Nano development board, the other is installing Klipper based on Debian 10.
+She uploaded two notable videos: one is unboxing the BearPi-HM Nano development board, and the other is installing Klipper based on Debian 10.

 ## Departure